Want some tips on how to write a Golden Butterfly worthy entry?

 - If you are entering one project into multiple categories make sure you tailor your entry to fit each category.

-- If you are submitting a long term project please be clear about which stage of the project you are entering.
-The project’s strategy has to be developed, launched or carried out between May 2014 and November 2016.
+- If you are submitting a long-term project please be clear about which stage of the project you are entering.
+The project’s strategy has to be developed, launched or carried out between February 2018 and July 2019.